 Students research contemporary issues and develop design strategies to solve them.
-Prerequisite: ARTS 361.
+Core outcomes met: CI, IL, V. Prerequisite: ARTS 361.

 Interactive Design IV

 This course will immerse students in the process of planning, designing, and building a website based on an open source engine.
 Students will also design all the graphic elements that are essential to online editing, site management, troubleshooting, and testing.
 Prerequisite: ARTS 375 or consent of instructor.